15 Plyometric Exercises for Runners: Boost Your Power & Performance

 Plyometric exercises have excellent benefits for short and long-distance running and complement your training plan.

-• Coordination and stride rate to better our running economy.
+• Improve our coordination and stride rate for better running economy.

-• Stability to avoid rolling ankles on the trails or road.
+• Increase stability to avoid rolling ankles on the trails or road.

-• Muscles and joint strength to help keep us injury-free.
+• Develop muscles and joint strength to help keep us injury-free.

-• Vo2Max, speed, and power, I mean, who doesn’t want to be faster?
+• Improve Vo2Max, speed, and power, I mean, who doesn’t want to be faster?

-• Endurance at faster paces to race stronger and longer.
+• Develop better endurance at faster paces to race stronger and longer.

 • Generate more significant power in your body and nervous system by efficiently recruiting muscle fibers.